sodacan-net/sodacan-core/webserver/README.md

 > The generic pages provide a dynamic view of *all* modules.
 It also acts as a palette when setting up custom pages.

 ### Authentication
 A user must have an account in order to log in.
-SodaCan uses a browser cookie to remember a user's session.
+Sodacan uses a browser cookie to remember a user's session.
-In SodaCan, sessions usually don't time out (log out automatically).
+In Sodacan, sessions usually don't time out (log out automatically).

 ### Authorization
 The system administrator can assign specific permissions to individual users.

 ### Implementation
 HTML pages are served statically.
-The pages, in turn, access the SodaCan RESTful API.
+The pages, in turn, access the Sodacan RESTful API.
 Many aspects of the user interface are updated dynamically using Server Sent Events (SSE).
 No polling needed.
 This provides a relatively low bandwidth means of displaying the current state of modules.
-A page opens a single "subscription" channel to the server which in turn sends module definitions (JSON SodaCan module AST format) and variable updates.
+A page opens a single "subscription" channel to the server which in turn sends module definitions (JSON Sodacan module AST format) and variable updates.

 Bootstrap and JQuery are used extensively in the HTML pages.